pingcap/docs-cn/v3.0/reference/sql/statements/commit.md

 This statement commits a transaction inside of the TIDB server.

-In the absense of a `BEGIN` or `START TRANSACTION` statement, the default behavior of TiDB is that every statement will be its own transaction and autocommit.
+In the absence of a `BEGIN` or `START TRANSACTION` statement, the default behavior of TiDB is that every statement will be its own transaction and autocommit.
 This behavior ensures MySQL compatibility.

 ## Synopsis